Alcohol use is not just an adult problem. Most American high school seniors have had an alcoholic drink within the past month.

 - Programs such as Alateen, part of the Al-Anon program -- al-anon.org/for-members/group-resources/alateen

 Alcohol use - teenager; Alcohol abuse - teenager; Problem drinking - teenager; Alcoholism - teenager; Underage drinking - teenager

-National Institute on Alcohol Abuse and Alcoholism and American Academy of Pediatrics website.
+National Institute on Alcohol Abuse and Alcoholism website.
 Alcohol screening and brief intervention for youth: a practitioner's guide. pubs.niaaa.nih.gov/publications/Practitioner/YouthGuide/YouthGuide.pdf.
 Updated October 2015.
-Accessed June 27, 2016.
+Accessed May 15, 2018.

 Updated by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.